All Episodes

 They could have made this a priority.

-I'm just, you know, as someone who is, I think fairly nuanced positions on immigration, you know, I I understand a lot of the arguments on on both sides.
+I'm just, you know, as someone who has, I think, fairly nuanced positions on immigration, you know, I understand a lot of the arguments on both sides.

-It it does it does kind of move me that you know this is an administration that has used some very draconian measures against kind of regular people, farm workers, people here who are who are working blue collar jobs but can't came here illegally but are not applying that same level of pressure and there are many statutes they could draw upon to enforce uh actions against employers against the big corporations who lured these workers here for you know lower wages who are
+It does kind of move me that, you know, this is an administration that has used some very draconian measures against kind of regular people, farm workers, people here who are working blue-collar jobs, but came here illegally, but are not applying that same level of pressure.

 And this isn't because they don't know what's going on.

-Trump himself actually campaigned with Leo Pereira and some of the Disney workers who trained their H-1B replacements back in 2015, 2016.
+Trump himself actually campaigned with Leo Pereiro and some of the Disney workers who trained their H-1B replacements back in 2015, 2016.

-Jeff Sessions held a chair, a hearing chair, the immigration subcommittee about all of these issues.
+Jeff Sessions held, chaired a hearing, chaired the immigration subcommittee about all of these issues.

 So Stephen Miller is very well versed in all of this.